5 Best Telescope Eyepieces for you in 2025

 Gosky Plossl Best Telescope Eyepieces

 For a beginner, the Plossl is the most likely eyepiece to come with your telescope.
-It is also one of the best budget telescope eyepieces for the newcommer.
+It is also one of the best budget telescope eyepieces for the newcomer.
 There is nothing at all wrong with these for the person just starting out and your telescope very well may have come with a 25mm and a 10mm as these are the most common shipping with telescopes these days.
 If you are not sure how serious you want to get, stick with these and add about a 17mm to your collection.
 Plossl eyepieces are not well suited for fast telescopes such as f5 or faster Dobsonians.

 One word of caution.
 Not all Plossl eyepieces are created equal.
 Just because you got a $20 Plossl eyepiece with your inexpensive starter telescope does not mean there are not high end Plossl eyepieces.
-Televue makes some excellent Plossl eyepieces that start at around $100 each.
+TeleVue makes some excellent Plossl eyepieces that start at around $100 each.
 These are used primarily for specific purposes such as planetary observations and as such do not fit what we are looking for.
 I just thought you should know they exist.

 The Celestron X-Cel LX